denis-mludek/kaiju/README.md

 ## connect

-Mandatory `function(on: StreamSub<State>, dom: DomEvents): void`
+Mandatory `function(on: StreamSub<State>, events: Events): void`
 Connects the component to the rest of the app and computes the local state of the component.
 `connect` is called only once when the component is mounted.

 `connect` is called with two arguments:
 `on` registers a Stream that modifies the component local state.
-`dom` is the interface used to listen to bubbling events or emit custom events.
+`events` is the interface used to listen to bubbling dom events or emit custom Messages.

 `connect` arguably has more interesting characteristics than the imperative approach `React` use (i.e `setState`):